Calabasas

 Who Moves to Calabasas?

-Families who've decided school ratings and safety are the top priorities and are willing to commute or work remotely.
+Families who've decided school ratings and safety are their top priorities and are willing to commute or work remotely.

 Celebrities and high-net-worth individuals who want privacy, gates, and distance from paparazzi and central LA energy.